njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint4PRD.md

 ---

 #### UC-117: Location and Geo-coding Services
-**Summary**: As a user, I want location-based job recommendations so I can find opportunities in my preferred geographic areas.
+**Summary**: As a user, I want to visualize my tracked jobs from Sprint 2 on an interactive map so I can understand job locations and plan commutes.

 **Acceptance Criteria**:
 - Integrate with free geocoding API (OpenStreetMap Nominatim)
 - Convert location strings to coordinates for distance calculations
-- Display jobs on an interactive map view
+- Display jobs from Sprint 2's job tracking system (UC-036 to UC-045) on an interactive map view
-- Calculate distance from user's location to job locations
+- Calculate commute distance and estimated travel time from user's home location to each job
-- Support multiple location preferences (remote, hybrid, on-site)
+- Support filtering by location type (remote, hybrid, on-site)
-- Filter jobs by commute distance or remote status
+- Filter jobs by maximum commute distance or time
+- Compare locations side-by-side for multiple job offers
 - Handle international locations and time zones
 - Cache geocoding results to minimize API usage

-**Frontend Verification**: Set location preferences, view jobs on map, verify distance calculations
+**Frontend Verification**: View tracked jobs on map, verify accurate locations and commute distance/time calculations

 ---

-#### UC-118: Document Format Conversion Services
-**Summary**: As a user, I want to convert my resume between formats so I can meet different employer requirements.

-**Acceptance Criteria**:
-- Integrate with free document conversion API (CloudConvert free tier, LibreOffice Online)
-- Support conversion between PDF, DOCX, and TXT formats
-- Maintain formatting quality during conversion
-- Handle conversion errors with clear error messages
-- Provide download links for converted documents
-- Respect API rate limits with usage warnings
-- Queue conversions if API limits are reached
-- Store original and converted versions

-**Frontend Verification**: Upload resume, convert to different format, verify formatting is preserved

----

-#### UC-119: API Rate Limiting and Error Handling Dashboard
+#### UC-118: API Rate Limiting and Error Handling Dashboard
 **Summary**: As an administrator, I want to monitor API usage and errors so I can optimize integrations and stay within free tier limits.

 **Acceptance Criteria**: